IEC Visa (Working Holiday) Health Insurance for 2024

 So, what does IEC health insurance cost?

-BestQuote has a policy issued through Lloyd's Underwriters (A+ 'Very Strong' financial rating from Standard & Poor's) which has been designed specifically for the IEC traveller.
-It provides the required emergency health and repatriation benefits, allows for trips home without voiding coverage, will allow for 'early return refunds' (if plans change and you return home early and there have been no claims on file then the pro-rata amount of unused insurance premium is refunded), as well as a 25% return of (remaining) premium if/when a policy holder becomes covered by provincial medical.
+BestQuote has a policy issued through Lloyd's Underwriters (A+ 'Very Strong' financial rating from Standard & Poor's), which has been designed specifically for the IEC traveller.
+It provides the required emergency health and repatriation benefits, allows for trips home without voiding coverage, will allow for 'early return refunds' (if plans change and you return home early and there have been no claims on file, then the pro-rata amount of unused insurance premium is refunded), as well as a 25% return of (remaining) premium if/when a policyholder becomes covered by provincial medical.
 In addition, it allows for side trips outside Canada (unlimited trips up to 35 days each).

 The BestQuote MedEC Visitors Health and Repatriation Insurance policy is shown at the top of your quote (get an instant quote by filling in quote request form — most of the policy information is on the quote presentation page).
-The cost has been reduced significantly because of BestQuote's coverholder status with Lloyd's (we are approved to issue the insurance coverage directly ourselves, 'cutting out the middleman'), and because of the lower risk group involved (younger and relatively healthy travellers) compared to other available insurance policies (that also insure older travellers).
+The cost has been reduced significantly because of BestQuote's cover holder status with Lloyd's (we are approved to issue the insurance coverage directly ourselves, 'cutting out the middleman') and because of the lower-risk group involved (younger and relatively healthy travellers) compared to other available insurance policies (that also insure older travellers).

-This has allowed us to lower the cost for travellers less than age 36 to $1,277.50 (CAD) for 2 years coverage for $100,000 sum insured with $0 deductible.
-(For an additional premium of $0.75 per day you can add coverage for recreational winter sports such as skiing and/or snowboarding which is otherwise excluded (so two years coverage becomes $1,825.00 for $100,000 with $0 deductible (a.k.a. 'excess').
+This has allowed us to lower the cost for travellers less than age 36 to $1,277.50 (CAD) for 2 years of coverage for $100,000 sum insured with $0 deductible.
+(For an additional premium of $0.75 per day, you can add coverage for recreational winter sports such as skiing and/or snowboarding, which is otherwise excluded (so two years of coverage becomes $1,825.00 for $100,000 with $0 deductible (a.k.a. 'excess').

-Or, for example, with $50,000 sum insured and a $250 deductible, two years coverage costs just $974.19 for 730 days — $487.10 for one year.
+Or, for example, with $50,000 sum insured and a $250 deductible, two years of coverage costs just $974.19 for 730 days — $487.10 for one year.

 There are various coverage amounts available, and various deductible (a.k.a. 'excess') amounts to choose from which can increase or decrease the required premium from the above-mentioned amounts.
 There is a further 5% discount for travellers purchasing more than one policy at a time.